Last Call for Liberty: How America’s Genius for Freedom Has Become Its Greatest Threat

 The Call: Finding and Fulfilling the Central Purpose of Your Life (20th Anniversary Edition)

-In its new 20th Anniversary Edition, The Call continues to stand as a classic, reflective work on life’s purpose.
+Expanded with four additional chapters, in this new 20th Anniversary Edition, The Call continues to stand as a classic, reflective work on life’s purpose.
 Best-selling author Os Guinness goes beyond our surface understanding of God’s call and addresses the fact that God has a specific calling for our individual lives.

 Why am I here?
 What is God’s call in my life?
 How do I fit God’s call with my own individuality?
 How should God’s calling affect my career, my plans for the future, my concepts of success?
 Guinness now helps the reader discover answers to these questions, and more, through a corresponding workbook – perfect for individual or group study.

 According to Guinness, “No idea short of God’s call can ground and fulfill the truest human desire for purpose and fulfillment.”
 With tens of thousands of readers to date, The Call is for all who desire a purposeful, intentional life of faith.

 A Free People’s Suicide: Sustainable Freedom and the American Future

 Nothing is more daring in the American experiment than the founders’ belief that the American republic could remain free forever.
 But how was this to be done, and are Americans doing it today?

 It is not enough for freedom to be won.
 It must also be sustained.
 Cultural observer Os Guinness argues that the American experiment in freedom is at risk.
 Summoning historical evidence on how democracies evolve, Guinness shows that contemporary views of freedom–most typically, a negative freedom from constraint– are unsustainable because they undermine the conditions necessary for freedom to thrive.
 He calls us to reconsider the audacity of sustainable freedom and what it would take to restore it.